New Jersey Whistleblower Lawyers

 The New Jersey False Claims Act provides that those who report fraud and waste may receive a portion of the damages recovered.
 This is often called a “qui tam” action.
 Additionally, whistleblowers on false claims against the federal government are also covered by a similar federal law in New Jersey.

 Lawyers for New Jersey Whistleblowers and Qui Tam Actions

 At Console Mattiacci Law, LLC, we are experienced in assisting people in New Jersey file claims under the New Jersey False Claims Act.
 Our attorneys have represented whistleblowers exposing fraud and can help them get the portion of recovery they deserve under the law.
 We also represent clients with federal qui tam actions.

 We also represent whistleblowers who have exposed violations of the law and other wrongful actions, including discrimination, ethical violations, or violations in safety or health code, and then were retaliated against.

 We brought the first successful lawsuit under New Jersey’s Conscientious Employee Protection Act ever filed.
 In addition, in 2013, we won a $1.678 million unanimous jury verdict for a New Jersey whistleblower, who had worked at her company for approximately two years and made $44,000 a year.

 Call us at 215-545-7676 to set up a consultation.
-We have an office in Moorestown, New Jersey, and represent whistleblowers all over the state, including in Camden, Cherry Hill, Trenton and Hamilton, and all New Jersey counties, including but not limited to Monmouth County, Camden County, Ocean County, Atlantic County, Gloucester County, Mercer County and Burlington County.
+Results may vary depending on your particular facts and legal circumstances.
+We have an office in Moorestown, New Jersey, and represent whistleblowers all over the state, including in Camden, Cherry Hill, Trenton and Hamilton, and all New Jersey counties, including but not limited to Monmouth County, Camden County, Ocean County, Atlantic County, Gloucester County, Mercer County, and Burlington County.